OHS Salem Campus

 Spay and Neuter Clinic

-Opened in 2010, the Willamette Humane Society Spay and Neuter Clinic is the region’s first low-cost, high-quality spay and neuter clinic.
-Our clinic serves owned cats and community cats, as well as adoptable pets in the care of WHS.
-Since opening, the WHS Spay and Neuter Clinic has performed over 55,000 procedures.
+Opened in 2010, the Oregon Humane Society Salem Campus (formerly Willamette Humane Society) opened the region’s first low-cost, high-quality spay and neuter clinic.
+Our clinic serves owned cats, community cats, OHS adoptable pets, and rescue partners.
+Since opening, shelter veterinarians have performed more than 55,000 procedures.

 Our compassionate team is made up of qualified, licensed veterinarians, as well as trained, licensed certified veterinary technicians (CVTs) and veterinary assistants.
 We are proud to offer accessibly priced services, as well as reduced costs for community members on government assistance and free programs for community animals.

-For more information about the WHS Spay and Neuter Clinic, call 503-480-7729 or email email@example.com.
+For more information about the OHS Spay and Neuter Clinic, call 503-480-7729 or email email@example.com.

 Clinic Rates and Services

 For Owned Cats

-The WHS Spay and Neuter Clinic is pleased to offer affordable sterilization rates for owned cats.
+The OHS Spay and Neuter Clinic is pleased to offer affordable sterilization rates for owned cats.
 These services include pain medication, a nail trim and e-collar.
 Our current feline-focused services and pricing include:

 - Male Cat Neuter: $50 ($25, with government assistance)